25 Cheap Ways to Keep Your House Warm in Winter

 Use the Right Ventilation

 3. Switch ceiling fans (reverse them) spring and fall.
-If you have heated floors turn off the ceiling fans, if you have forced air heat, turn them on.
+If you have heated floors turn off the ceiling fans, if you have forced air heat (central heating) turn it on.

 Get Heat Where You Need It

-6. If you have radiators, line the inside of the exterior wall with tinfoil or other heat reflecting materials from your home improvement store.
+6. If you have radiators (or baseboard heating pipes) line the inside of the exterior wall with tinfoil or other heat reflecting materials from your home improvement store.
 This will reflect some of the heat back into the home.
 The same can be done for ovens, wood stoves and other heat sources internally.
 Fireplaces and wood stoves need a tougher fireplace reflective shield.

 7. Make sure you aren't blocking airflow from forced air vents, and that the vents are open where you need heat.
 Don't block your vents with furniture, piles of dirty clothes or other debris.